 Please note: The story, names and image above represent an example of the benefits of this type of estate-planning tool.
 They do not represent actual donors to GFA.

-Since your deferred gift annuity benefits under federal rules may be different from the people in this illustration, you may want to click here to view an example of your benefits based on your age and preferences, or contact us to request a personalized CGA illustration.
+You may want to click here to calculate your deferred gift annuity benefits based on your age and preferences, or contact us to request a personalized deferred CGA illustration.

 GFA's Charitable Gift Annuities are administered by National Christian Foundation and can be funded with cash or securities with a minimum value of $10,000.
 Income payments from a CGA can be received quarterly or annually.